 Where do your default assumptions come from?

 The 18 to 25 percent carrying cost range, the 4 to 8 hours per SKU admin overhead, and the 65 to 85 dollar hourly rate are industry benchmarks from procurement and supply chain research.
-The 15 to 20 percent unit price savings and the 30 percent safety stock reduction are from our own customer data on matched specifications and warehoused reorder programs.
-Every default is overridable in the calculator so you can replace them with numbers you trust.
+The 15 to 20 percent unit price savings and the 30 percent safety stock reduction are modeling assumptions for illustration, not guarantees.
+Every default is overridable in the calculator so you can replace them with numbers you trust — the best input is a real SB5 quote on your own part.

 Does the calculator account for tariffs or shipping?